CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_location.md

 The status of the permission we are looking for is `'granted'`.
 If it is set to `'granted'`, we'll go ahead and ask the device for its current location.
 If not, we'll throw an error.

-Next, we need to modify our `App.jsx` to make use of the `getLocation` function we just created, and invoke it when the component is mounted.
+Next, we need to modify our `App.jsx` to make use of the `getLocation()` function we just created, and invoke it when the component is mounted.
 For that purpose, we'll be using the `useEffect` hook from React.
-Another thing that we'll make use of is our application state and the `useDispatch` hook from `react-redux`, to save the location or the rror message the `getLocation` might return.
+Another thing that we'll make use of is our application state and the `useDispatch` hook from `react-redux`, to save the location or the error message the `getLocation` might return.

 Please note that I only include the additions or changes to the code in the snippet below, and omit the parts that stay the same from previous implementation.